 As I said earlier, the second area of my weaving interest is rep weave.
 For this weave, I do not dye yarns, but rather select yarns from my shelf.

 Yes, I have a lot of yarn.
-To emphasis the point my husband figures I have about 200 miles of yarn.
+To emphasize the point my husband figures I have about 200 miles of yarn.

 But back to rep weave.
 Despite what the name implies, I do not weave mats or rugs, but rather wall hangings, table runners and place mats and bags.